Raj-sharma01/design-patterns/command pattern notes.md

 ```

 This massively reduces boilerplate for simple use cases.

-Note — In Java, a lambda expression is a concise way to represent an instance of a functional interface.
+> Note — In Java, a lambda expression is a concise way to represent an instance of a functional interface.
 While it provides a syntax that resembles a function, it is not a standalone function in the same way functions exist in purely functional programming languages.

 ***

 ## 🔹 Real-World Use Cases

 1. GUI Buttons / Menu Items → each action can be a command.
 2. Task Queues (e.g. job schedulers) → store commands and run later.
 3. Undo/Redo in editors → commands with inverse actions.
 4. Macro recording (Excel, IDEs) → replay commands.
 5. Transactional systems → batch + rollback using undo.
 6. Remote APIs (RPC, message queues) → serialize commands and send.
-7. Spring Batch → Tasklet resembles a Command:
+7. Spring Batch → Tasklet interface resembles a Command:
    - A Tasklet defines a single method: execute(...).
    - You implement it to encapsulate a piece of work (e.g., cleanup, processing a chunk).
-   - The framework invokes execute(...) at runtime.
+   - The framework invokes execute(...) on your Tasklet at runtime.

 ***

 ## 🔹 Advantages

 - Decouples sender (Invoker) from receiver.
 - Allows undo/redo, logging, replay.
 - Commands can be composed.